With more employees seeking job flexibility, many companies now embrace hybrid working as a way to boost satisfaction, retention and performance.

 Implement quiet zones for staff work to replicate their home work environment

-4. Optimize your tool stack for hybrid work
+4. Optimize your tech stack for hybrid work

-A hybrid-optimized tool stack enables employees to work productively from home or the office.
+A hybrid-optimized tool stack enables employees to work productively from home, the office or en route to meetings.

-For example, a cloud-based customer relationship management (CRM) platform like Pipedrive helps sales teams nurture leads and close deals regardless of location.
+For example, as a cloud-based customer relationship management (CRM) platform, Pipedrive allows sales teams to nurture leads and close deals anywhere with an internet connection.

-Pipedrive also includes project management features.
-The software enables a hybrid workforce to collaborate on tasks, track performance and align teams.
-Working from a single platform removes silos and ensures employees meet deadlines.
+Pipedrive also includes project management features, enabling hybrid workforces to collaborate on tasks, track project performance and update stakeholders away from HQ.

 Other popular tools for hybrid work include: